 About Western Specialty Contractors

 Family-owned and operated for more than 100 years, Western Specialty Contractors is the nation’s largest specialty contractor in masonry and concrete restoration, waterproofing and specialty roofing.
 Western offers a nationwide network of expertise that building owners, engineers, architects, and property managers can count on to develop cost-effective, corrective measures that can add years of useful life to a variety of structures including industrial, commercial, healthcare, historic, educational and government buildings, parking structures, and sports stadiums.
-Western is headquartered in St. Louis, MO with 30 branch offices nationwide and employs more than 1,200 salaried and hourly professionals who offer the best, time-tested techniques and innovative technology.
+Western has its headquarters in St. Louis, Missouri with 30 branch offices nationwide.
+Additionally, the company employs more than 1,200 salaried and hourly professionals who offer the best, time-tested techniques and innovative technology.
 For more information about Western Specialty Contractors, visit www.westernspecialtycontractors.com.